-PND 2019-2024

-PSE 2020-2024

-The right to education.

-An integral, excellent and fair education.
+PND 2019-2024 PSE 2020-2024 The right to education.
+1 An integral, excellent and fair education.
 The commitment to improve the material conditions of the schools in the country.

-Assurance of an excellent education in different levels and modalities of the SEN.

-Guarantee all youngsters their access to education.

-Reappraise teachers as agents of change.
+2 Assurance of an excellent edu- cation in different levels and modalities of the SEN. Guarantee all youngsters their access to education.
+3 Reappraise teachers as agents of change.
 Reverse the Educational Reform.

-Generate favorable environments for the teaching-learning process.
+4 Generate favorable environ- ments for the teaching-learning process.
 UNDER AXIS 1.
-POLITICS AND GOVERNANCE:

-The assurance of education, through the right of the youngsters to higher education.

-Grants the right to fitness culture.
+POLIT ICS AN D GOVERNANCE: The assurance of education, throu- gh the right of the youngsters to higher education.
+5 Grants the right to fitness culture.

-It is proposed to boost sports leagues fostering the preparation of athletes in schools and public sport centers.
+It is proposed to boost sports leagues Strengthening of the stewardsfostering the preparation of athletes in 6 hip of the state to transform schools and public sport centers. the SEN.